okjuan/virtual.book/_posts/2025-01-28-the-ginger-man.md

 Here are some thoughts and some excerpts.
 <!--more-->

-Describing Kenneth O'Keefe's arrival in a coastal Irish village to visit his friend Sebastian Bullion Dangerfield at his home:
+Describing Kenneth O'Keefe's arrival in a coastal Irish village to visit his friend Sebastian Bullion Dangerfield at his home, who greets O'Keefe at the door:
 > It was a steep hill up to Balscaddoon.
 > Winding close to the houses and the neighbor's eyes having a look.
 > Fog over the flat water.